CuddlySquirrel/gif-resizer/README.md

 # GIF file resizer
 Resizing GIF files is complicated.
-This approach simply reduces the dimentions until they are smaller then the what was given.
+This approach simply reduces the dimentions until the output file size is smaller then the size given.

 ## Example usage:
 Go to the dir where you cloned the code.
 Then execute: